 There may be times when an employee or volunteer's behaviour or actions in their personal life come under scrutiny from local communities, the media or public authorities, including with regard to their own children, or children or adults in the community.
-This could be because their behaviour is considered to compromise their position in the school or indicates an unsuitability to work with children or young people.
-Misuse of drugs, alcohol or acts of This means that employees and volunteers should not:
+This could be because their behaviour is considered to compromise their position in the school/setting or indicates an unsuitability to work with children or young people.
+Misuse of drugs, alcohol or acts of violence would be examples of such behaviour.

-- behave in a manner which would lead any reasonable person to question their suitability to work with children or to act as an appropriate role model - make, or encourage others to make sexual remarks to, or about, a pupil - use inappropriate language to or in the presence of pupils - discuss their personal or sexual relationships with or in the presence of pupils - make (or encourage others to make) unprofessional personal comments which scapegoat, demean or humiliate, or might be interpreted as such
+- make, or encourage others to make sexual remarks to, or about, a pupil or other adult - use inappropriate language to or in the presence of pupils - discuss their personal or sexual relationships with or in the presence of pupils - make (or encourage others to make) unprofessional personal comments which scapegoat, demean or humiliate, or might be interpreted as such - withhold information about any issues in respect of their relationships, associations or any other matters both within and outside of the school (including online) which may have implications for the safeguarding of children in school - use personally owned mobile telephones or landlines while working with children in a manner that compromises the safety and wellbeing of children; or in any way that contravenes this code and/or any other school policy